 Most homesteaders opt for the simple solution of a root cellar.
 Eliot Coleman, a successful farmer in Maine, weighs in with some tips for building one below.

 The following is an excerpt from Four-Season Harvest: Organic Vegetables From Your Home Garden All Year Long by Eliot Coleman.
-It has been adapted for the Web.
+It has been adapted for our blog.

 No one wants second best.
 A slimy cabbage from a dingy corner of the basement will never compete with the crisp specimens on the vegetable shelf of the supermarket.
 Wilted, dried-out carrots look unappealing next to the crunchy, plastic-wrapped beauties in the refrigerator.
 When home storage is unsuccessful, a case can be made for artificial refrigeration.
 But the cabbage need not be slimy nor the carrots wilted.
 A properly constructed root cellar does not take a backseat to any other method of food storage.
 It is no great feat to manage a simple underground root cellar so that the produce will be equal or superior in quality to anything stored in an artificially refrigerated unit, even after long periods of storage.